 For self-directed investors, E*Trade offers the option to choose and manage your own rollover IRA investments.
 In addition to mutual funds, you can invest in stocks, ETFs, bonds, CDs, options, futures, limited margin, and more.
 And if you prefer to be less hands-on, you can also get access to a managed portfolio for as little as $1.50 or 0.30% each year.
 But there’s an initial $500 deposit requirement.

-In addition to having no management fee, E*Trade also offers commission-free trading of stocks and ETFs, as well as a number of no-trading-fee, no-load mutual funds.
+In addition to having no management fee, E*Trade also offers commission-free trading of stocks and ETFs, as well as a number of no-trading-fee, no-load mutual funds; Treasuries; and new-issue bonds.
 Also convenient is the ability to make recurring investments of as little as $25.

 Overall, a rollover IRA from E*Trade is a contender if you’re seeking a low-cost investment platform that lets you invest in mutual funds without a large sum of money or have interest in using limited margin or accessing futures in your account.